-Choosing a Pair of Swimming Goggles
+Choosing The Best Swimming Goggles

 Choosing swimming goggles can be a minefield with lots of different shapes, sizes and lens colours!
 This guide will help you to filter your search, to find a goggle that suits the style of swimming you do and the environment you swim in.
 When it comes to fit, you will need to try the swim goggle on to see how it feels and whether it gives a good seal.

 These goggles are designed to be streamlined with smaller eye gaskets to minimise water drag when competing and to give a secure fit for dives and turns.
 With the emphasis being on a low profile to minimise water drag, these goggles may not be as comfortable as fitness and leisure goggles but will help to give you a streamlined shape in the water.

 Click here to see our range of racing goggles.